RaphaelMonin/Stock_Market_Forecasting_using_DL/README.md

 ### Overview

-EUR/USD forecasting using a dilated Convolutionnal Neural Network (CNN) model.
+EUR/USD forecasting using a dilated Convolutional Neural Network (CNN) model.

-The CNN model contents five internal convolutionnal layers with an increasing dilation rate.
+The CNN model contents five internal convolutional layers with an increasing dilation rate.

 ### Results

-The model reach a mean absolute percentage error of only 0.35% on the test set.
+The model reaches a mean absolute percentage error of only 0.35% on the test set.

 ### Dependencies